iNarendraK/terraform_nov/README.md

 - every container also get's a file system
 - containers don't get their own dedicated hardware resources, they share the hardware resources available on the underlying OS where the containers runs, hence it is a lightweight virtualization technology

+## Linux Kernel Features that enable Container Technology
+1. Namespace
+   - helps in isolating one container from another
+2. Control Group (CGroup)
+   - helps in applying some resource quoto restrictions
+   - example:-
+     - a container can restricted to access only 50% CPU ( let's your laptop has Quad Physical Cores ie 8 Virtual Cores )

 ## Container Softwares
 - Docker
 - Podman